obita-tech/catalog/ukoba3110/resources/README.md

 # Introduction

-Open Banking was first introduced to the world in Europe, primarily driven by the market regulation PSD2.
-In parallel, the Open Banking Implementation Entity (OBIE) was established in the UK, which set the Open Banking standard(s) for the country.
-This standard has since become the foundation upon which other jurisdictions have developed their own Open Banking frameworks.
+API Profile: UK Account and Transaction API Profile - v3.1.10

+Release Date: October 1st, 2022

-On November 2nd, 2022, the Saudi Central Bank (SAMA) announced the release of the Open Banking Framework, a comprehensive set of legislation, regulatory guidelines, and technical standards based on international best practices.
-This framework is designed to facilitate open banking services for banks and fintechs in Saudi Arabia, with a focus on Account Information Services (AIS) in its first version.
-The imminent second version is currently in progress and will prioritize Payment Initiation Services (PIS).
-SAMA has set a timeline for all Saudi banks to go live with account data in the first quarter of 2023, with payment services targeted for later in the same year.
+Description: On October 1st, 2022, the UK's Open Banking Implementation Entity (OBIE) announced the release of the UK Account and Transaction API Profile - v3.1.10.
+This profile is designed to provide a standardized way for banks and financial institutions to offer open banking services, such as Account Information Services (AIS) and Payment Initiation Services (PIS).

+The API profile is based on international best practices and is designed to ensure interoperability between different banks and financial institutions.
+It includes technical standards, guidelines, and specifications to ensure consistency and security in the exchange of data between parties.

+All UK banks are required to implement the UK Account and Transaction API Profile - v3.1.10 as part of their compliance with the Payment Services Regulations 2017 (PSR).
+The PSR sets a timeline for all UK banks to go live with account data and payment services by March 31st, 2023.

+This profile is expected to drive innovation and competition in the financial services industry, providing consumers with greater control over their financial data and enabling them to access a wider range of financial services.

 # Ecosystem & participants